erl_nif

 The use of resource objects is a way to return pointers to native data structures from a NIF in a safe way.
 A resource object is just a block of memory allocated with enif_alloc_resource().
 A handle ("safe pointer") to this memory block can then be returned to Erlang by the use of enif_make_resource().
 The term returned by

-is totally opaque in nature.
+enif_make_resourceis totally opaque in nature.
 It can be stored and passed between processses on the same node, but the only real end usage is to pass it back as argument to a NIF.
 The NIF can then do enif_get_resource() and get back a pointer to the memory block that is guaranteed to still be valid.
 A resource object will not be deallocated until the last handle term has been garbage collected by the VM and the resource has been released with enif_release_resource() (not necessarily in that order).All resource objects are created as instances of some resource type.
 This makes resources from different modules to be distinguishable.
 A resource type is created by calling enif_open_resource_type() when a library is loaded.
 Objects of that resource type can then later be allocated and

-).
+enif_get_resourceverifies that the resource is of the expected type.
+A resource type can have a user supplied destructor function that is automatically called when resources of that type are released (by either the garbage collector orenif_release_resource).
 Resource types are uniquely identified by a supplied name string.Resource types support upgrade in runtime by allowing a loaded NIF library to takeover an already existing resource type and thereby "inherit" all existing objects of that type.
 The destructor of the new library will thereafter be called for the inherited objects and the library with the old destructor function can be safely unloaded.
 Existing resource objects, of a module that is upgraded, must either be deleted or taken over by the new NIF library.
 The unloading of a library will be postponed as long as it exists resource objects with a destructor function in the library.

 Here is a template example of how to create and return a resource object.